 No Monopolization of an Abstract Idea

 An example focusing on step two of Alice did not emphasize whether the claims included a judicial exception but instead focused on whether the claims attempted to monopolize the judicial exception for all uses.

 In application 15/438,259 for “Expected Sensor Measurement Receipt Interval Estimation,” the applicant presented arguments in response to an Alice rejection in an office action response dated March 23, 2020.
 The applicant contended that, when making the determination of whether a claim is directed to an abstract idea, the examiners should keep in mind that some inventions pertaining to improvements in other technologies are not abstract when appropriately claimed.
 The applicant argued that the claims at issue provided a particular improvement to the technology of sensor systems by automatically performing the remedial action of restarting or rebooting the system.

-In a notice of allowance dated July 10, 2020, the examiner referenced the fact that the claims were not monopolizing an abstract idea as dispositive:
+In a notice of allowance dated July 10, 2020, examiner Leonard S Liang referenced the fact that the claims were not monopolizing an abstract idea as dispositive:

 However, when considering the claims as a whole, the examiner determined that there was enough in the additional elements to be indicative of integration into a practical application.
 Here the claim is not monopolizing the abstract math for all purposes, just those relating to rebooting/restarting the sensor system.
 And the sensor system can still be rebooted/restarted even if another mathematical technique is used.
 Therefore, the claims are not directed to a judicial exception.
 They qualify as eligible subject matter under 35 U.S.C.
 101.

 Although the case was allowed, it was abandoned before issuing as a patent for failure to pay the issue fee.